 Afterward, our guide spoke a bit more about her own experience that day.
 She had a lucky escape in that she was on the site of her part-time job on a coastal sightseeing boat, preparing for the opening of the season, which was scheduled for a week later.
 She explained that people who live in this area know the accepted wisdom: whenever there is a major earthquake you head for the hills.
 Don’t stop to pick up anything.
 Don’t look for your family.
 Just seek safety and find your loved ones later.
 That is what she did.
 But that night, after the tsunami waters had receded, she headed for her home, only to find her neighborhood unrecognizable, someone else’s mangled house standing where her home should have been.
 Her voice filled with regret as she shared that there is a family member still missing from that fateful day.
 “Every 11th of the month I cannot help but think of it,” she said.
 “I tell myself, it’s been X years and X months.
 I just keep counting as time passes.”

 It’s now been 9 years and 9 months…and counting.
 Maybe time can’t heal all wounds and remembering is the best way to cope.
-Another ubiquitous practice in this region is the posting of signs everywhere indicating tsunami evacuation routes and marking out the tsunami’s high water points.
+Another ubiquitous practice in this region is the posting of signs everywhere indicating tsunami evacuation routes and other signs marking out the 2011 tsunami’s high water points.
 No one is forgetting any time soon.

 © 2020 Jigsaw-japan.com and Vicki L. Beyer